Scaling limit of a limit order book model via the regenerative characterization of L\'evy trees: Discussion

 \section{Discussion}

-The main purpose of this paper was to exploit the connection between the regenerative characterization of L\'evy trees of Weill~\cite{Weill07:0} and the present model of the limit order book.
+The main purpose of this paper is to exploit the connection between the regenerative characterization of L\'evy trees of~\cite{Weill07:0} and the present model of the limit order book.
 The assumptions made on $J$ in Theorem~\ref{thm:main} correspond to the simplest interesting case where this connection can be exploited, but this result should hold under more general assumptions on $J$ and $\lambda$.
 For instance, our arguments should readily extend to a triangular scheme where the rates at which orders are added to and removed from the book may be different, and the model's parameters depend on $n$ in a suitable way.
 We believe that the results of Theorem~\ref{thm:main} would still hold, with the limiting price process being a Brownian motion \emph{with drift} reflected at $0$.

 A more delicate generalization consists in relaxing the assumption that $J \in \{-j^*, \ldots, 1\}$.
 The proof of most results goes through in this more general case, but the main problem is that for a general random variable $J$, the successive excursions above level $a$ are not i.i.d.\ anymore, which invalidates Lemma~\ref{lemma:discrete-reg}.
-However, the dependency between successive excursions lies in the overshoot of the price above $a$ at the beginning of each excursion above $a$, and so upon suitable moment assumptions on $J$ this dependency should be washed out in the limit. \\
+However, the dependency between successive excursions lies in the overshoot of the price above $a$ at the beginning of each excursion above $a$, and so upon suitable moment assumptions on $J$ this dependency should be washed out in the limit.
+We believe that this generalization could be obtained with a suitable coupling with the case $J \in \{-j^*, \ldots, 1\}$ studied here. \\

 Further, different boundary conditions can also be considered.
-In Lakner et al.~\cite{Lakner:0} and Simatos~\cite{Simatos+:0} for instance, orders can be placed in the negative half-line.
-In Lakner et al.~\cite{Lakner:0} there is the additional constraint that the number of orders cannot fall below some level, say $\varepsilon n$.
+In~\cite{Simatos14:1} and in the additive version of~\cite{Lakner16:0} for instance, orders can be placed in the negative half-line.
+In~\cite{Lakner16:0} there is the additional constraint that the number of orders cannot fall below some level, say $\varepsilon n$.
 This is meant to model the presence of a \emph{market maker}.